How to write a solid pentest RFP: A guide for procurement

 Confidentiality and data handling

-In the realm of penetration testing, the handling of sensitive information is of paramount importance.
+The handling of sensitive information is of paramount importance.
 Ensuring the confidentiality, integrity, and proper handling of data can mitigate potential risks and liabilities.
 Here’s what to consider:

 • Non-Disclosure Agreements (NDAs):

 • Ensure any cybersecurity firm you engage with is willing and ready to sign an NDA.
-This legally binding document ensures that any data they access, or insights they gain remain confidential.
+This legally binding document ensures that any data they access or insights they gain remain confidential.

 • Data handling protocols: